Chinese Culture and Traditions

 This section of our web site has pages covering the many Chinese customs and traditions.

-The beliefs and mythology are a core part of Chinese culture so we introduce Confucianism , Daoism , Buddhism , Ancestor veneration .
+Beliefs and mythology are a core part of Chinese culture so we introduce Confucianism , Daoism , Buddhism , Ancestor veneration .
 On the lighter side there are pages on all the many Traditional Festivals , Astrology , Everyday customs and traditions , Dragons , Chinese New Year , Deities , Feng shui , Qi (or Chi) , Traditional medicine , Yin - Yang and the Yi Jing .

 The arts are also well represented: The many styles of Opera , Traditional Music , Symbolism in art , Paper-cuts , Shadow puppets and story-telling , Architecture , Jade and of course Porcelain .